Jamie3213/slide-decks/monads-in-python/slide-deck.md

 h_result = h(g(f(x)))
 ```

-(If only there was a prettier way to do this 🥺)
+If only there was a prettier way to do this 🥺...

 ---

 ## **What makes a function "pure"?**

-* Depends only on its inputs
+* Referential transparency
-* Free from side-effects
+* Freedom from side-effects

 ---